nordicsmartgovernment/Pilot/README.md

 Scope - Purchase of a car

-Restrictions - Black,  Volvo, Max 70.000 Euro
+Restrictions - Black,  Volvo, 70.000 Euro

 Mandatee - Man On The Street
          - 196509181234